-In this tutorial, we will show how to connect TablePlus with all the 3 YugabyteDB APIs on a local cluster.
+In this tutorial, you will show how to connect TablePlus with all three YugabyteDB APIs on a local cluster.
 TablePlus works without any issues with YugabyteDB because the YugabyteDB APIs are compatible at the wire protocol level with databases already supported by TablePlus.

 TablePlus is available on both macOS and Windows.
 Follow the links below to download.